 Vajrayana And Tibetan Buddhism

-You may have heard of Tibetan Buddhism, which incorporates elements of the Vajrayana and Mahayana sects.
+You might be familiar with Tibetan Buddhism, which draws inspiration from the Vajrayana and Mahayana sects.

-Tibetan Buddhists often prostrate themselves before a lama and pray to him for wisdom and direction.
+Tibetan Buddhists frequently bow down before a lama and ask him for guidance and wisdom.

 Performing Buddhist Prayers

 Center Yourself With Good Posture, Steady Breathing And Mindfulness.